-When a member retires, his or her basic benefit is the maximum allowance and is calculated using the formula on page 29.
-If the member retires early, his or her Maximum Allowance is calculated using the same formula and then reduced for early retirement.
-In either case, the member will receive his or her Maximum Allowance each month for as long as he or she lives.
-All monthly payments will stop at the member's death.
+When a member retires with a service retirement benefit, your basic benefit is the maximum allowance and is calculated under the formula on page 31.

+If the member retires early, the maximum allowance is calculated using the same formula, which is then reduced for early retirement.
+In either case, the member will receive their allowance for as long as they are living.
+All monthly payments stop at the member's death.